-Actions that are pending, or that have been settled or determined adversely, also may be discloseable (a) pursuant to the registration forms for the offer and sale of securities, either of the firm itself or its sponsored products, because of express form-based requirements or general materiality standards applicable to an offer and sale of securities; (b) either under general materiality standards applicable to proxy statements or form-based proxy statement disclosure requirements, for proxy statements of the firm itself or its sponsored products; (c) in a press release or on a Current Report on Form 8-K; (d) to clients or others pursuant to contractual requirements or the terms of a request for proposal; and (e) pursuant to the rulebooks of swap execution facilities in which the firm participates.
+Actions that are pending, or that have been settled or determined adversely, also may be discloseable (a) pursuant to the registration forms for the offer and sale of securities, either of the firm itself or its sponsored products, because of express form-based requirements or general materiality standards applicable to an offer and sale of securities; (b) either under general materiality standards applicable to proxy statements or form-based proxy statement disclosure requirements, for proxy statements of the firm itself or its sponsored products; (c) in a press release or on a current report on Form 8-K; (d) to clients or others pursuant to the rulebooks of swap execution facilities in which the firm participates.

 Although the question of whether to disclose a pending action or completed proceeding that is settled or determined adversely in these areas is a very fact-specific analysis and should be conducted on a case-by-case basis, the same general types of considerations discussed above in the context of disclosing a Wells notice are instructive here.
 In general, pending actions or completed proceedings will involve less uncertainty than a Wells notice because facts will be more well-established, form-based disclosure requirements should be clearer and materiality should be easier to judge.